ElevatedDev/Frequency/README.md

 ## Simple Base Explanation

-**FrequencyAPI:** This is where every method actually executes.
+**Frequency:** This is where every method actually executes.
 It uses an enum for the instance to prevent the unnecessary creation of an object.
 It contains the executors we are using for the packet-handler injection and alert-looping, and also some basic managers to handle data easier.

 **PacketWrapper:** This is a caching system for reflection that is used to get and grab the field values from packets.
 The wrapper child classes are only created